FuturePortal/CIMonitor/docs/webhook/readthedocs.md

 On Read the Docs, go to your project admin of the project you want to see statuses for.
 Go to the webhook page. here you can add your webhook.

 - Enter your CIMonitor URL: `<your_cimonitor_url>/webhook/readthedocs`
 - Enable all events (build:triggered, build:failed, and build:passed)
 - Leave the default JSON.
 Note: changing the json will break your status.

+NOTE: If you've provided `WEBHOOK_SECRET` environment setting, you need to add this to your URL like so:
+`<your_cimonitor_url>/webhook/readthedocs?secret=your_secret_here`

 ![Add Read the Docs webhook screenshot](../images/webhook/readthedocs.png)